The Constitution and By Laws were revised at the NHA Annual Meeting on September 30, 2017.

 Amendments to By-Laws

-Section 1 – These By-Laws may be amended at any annual meeting by two-thirds vote of the membership present.
+Section 1 – These By-Laws may be amended at any annual meeting of members by two-thirds vote of the membership present.

 Revised July 1, 1926